Snyder School of Cinema & Media Arts

 Separate Application Required

-In addition to the application and acceptance into Biola University, all majors within CMA require a supplemental application to be considered for acceptance, while the Media Studies minor does not.
+In addition to the application and acceptance into Biola University, all majors within SCMA require a supplemental application to be considered for acceptance, while the Media Studies minor does not.
 Please review the Cinema & Media Arts Admissions web page for more information.

 Acceptance of Transfer Credits

-The Snyder School of Cinema and & Media Arts may accept, upon review and subject to approval by the CMA Academic Office and the Registrar, comparable courses from other institutions to fulfill degree and minor requirements.
+The Snyder School of Cinema and & Media Arts may accept, upon review and subject to approval by the SCMA Academic Office and the Registrar, comparable courses from other institutions to fulfill degree and minor requirements.

 Student Advisement

-It’s the goal of CMA that students move through their academic programs in a timely manner.
-Majors are expected to meet with an advisor every semester to review their progress.
+It’s the goal of SCMA that students move through their academic programs in a timely manner.
+Students are expected to meet with an advisor every semester to review their progress.
 Advisors are available to answer questions about degree programs, grades, and other matters.
 Academic course advising is provided through students' faculty advisors in the Office of Cinema & Media Arts, or through the university’s Advising Center and their peer academic advisor.

 Minimum Grade Point Average Requirements

-Synder School Fee
+Snyder School Fee

 Dean